-Large-scale revegetation of areas impacted by subsidence is not expected to be required (see Section 3.5.10.2); for any localised areas requiring supplementary planting of native vegetation, native species will be either direct seeded or planted from tube stock.
+Large-scale revegetation of areas impacted by subsidence is not expected to be required (see Section 3.5.10.2).
+Areas likely to be subject to subsidence and intermittent ponding post-mining have been identified based on modelling, but revegetation of these areas will only be undertaken if and where impacts occur.
+It is expected that impacts to vegetation will occur in localised areas to the extent that revegetation requirements will be limited to supplementary or infill planting rather than broadscale revegetation.
+Where supplementary planting of native vegetation is required, native species will be either direct seeded or planted from tube stock.
 When sourcing native seed stock, the use of local provenance native seed will be prioritised, being better adapted to the edaphoclimatic conditions.

-The rehabilitation outcome for areas of native vegetation is to reinstate, as far as practicable, the vegetation communities existing pre-mining.
-Consequently, species lists have been developed based on vegetation surveys conducted on-site, rather than Regional Ecosystem technical descriptions.
-Where vegetation impacts due to subsidence is identified, these areas will be infill planted to replace lost species with comparable flora species to maintain ecosystem structure and function, and to stabilise soil and minimise erosion.
-Where vegetation impacts occur due to ponding, these areas will be revegetated with species better adapted to the changed hydrological conditions.
+The rehabilitation outcome for areas of native vegetation is to reinstate, as far as practicable, the vegetation communities existing pre-mining, which are consistent with the existing land use being 'Grazing Native Vegetation'.
+The intent is not to transition any disturbed areas to a new RE through broad-scale revegetation.
+Consequently, species lists have been developed based on vegetation surveys conducted in remnant vegetation communities occurring on-site, rather than Regional Ecosystem technical descriptions which tend to reflect 'best on offer' regional ecosystems which typically lack grazing influence and productive pasture species.

+Where vegetation impacts due to subsidence are identified, these areas will be infill planted to replace lost species with comparable flora species to maintain ecosystem structure and function, and to stabilise soil and minimise erosion.
+Where dieback due to subsidence induced ponding is identified, the intention is to replace lost species with comparable vegetation life-forms (e.g. groundcover, shrub, tree)better adapted to the changed hydrological conditions.
+Revegetation with species not identified during vegetation surveys (i.e. with suitable species from Table 22) will occur only if significant vegetation change due to ponding is identified.

 For the purposes of defining target revegetation species lists for each regional ecosystem, revegetation zones have been established based on the species composition of floristically similar vegetation communities across subsidence impacted areas (see Figure 33).
 Species lists have been developed for the vegetation communities that will potentially be impacted by subsidence and are based on vegetation community mapping undertaken at the Project site (see Table 21).
 To develop the species list, the dominant species of each stratum were selected from the species lists compiled from the baseline vegetation surveys undertaken on-site (AARC 2022a).
+Where dieback occurs due to subsidence (rather than ponding) the impacted area will be revegetated with species from the applicable zone (Table 21).
 A species list has also been developed for subsidence zones subject to intermittent ponding (discussed further in Section 3.5.10.3) and is shown in Table 22.
+This list incorporates a selection of species known from the Project site that are considered best suited to the predicted hydrological conditions.
 These species lists are provisional, and subject to change based on species suitability and availability and as new information becomes available from rehabilitation monitoring and research.